janierdavila/my-swashbuckle-theme-hack/README.md

 # My Swashbuckle Theme Hack
-Hacking a Swashbuckle bootstrap theme.
+Hacking a Swashbuckle theme.
 Personal use only.

 ## Purpose
 For now, only doing this so I can share this project across all my PCs.
 Don't this to go anywhere else :)